Angelinaaaaaaaaaaaa/Replication-Active-learning-for-optimal-intervention-design-in-causal-models/README.md

 ```
 python run.py --nnodes 5 --noise_level 1 --DAG_type path --std --a_size 2 --a_target 3 4 --acquisition greedy
 ```
+This runs a synthetic data experiment using 1 specified acqusition function.
 After running, results will be stored in a folder, which contains of 3 pickle files.
 To visualze the results:
 ```
 python visualze_results.py
 ```
-Source code folder: `./optint/`
+More examples given in: ./optint/notebook/test_multigraphs.ipynb Visualization of results comparison are stored in `./optint/results` Source code folder: `./optint/`